 Date Event 01/08/2018 TDOC adopts new lethal injection protocol adding the Midazolam Option 1/10/2018 TPRA Request sent to TDOC by counsel for Abdur'Rahman, et al. 1/11/2018 State Attorney General files Notice with the Tennessee Supreme Court regarding the denial of certiorari in Abdur'Rahman.
 No mention of problems with drug supply; no mention of new protocol.
 Service is by mail.
 The motions were filed late in the day Thursday.
 The following Friday state offices and many businesses in Nashville are closed due to inclement weather.
 The next business day is Tuesday, January 16, 2018 due to Martin Luther King Day.
 1/16/2018 Response to 11/06/2017 and 12/05/2017 TPRA requests is received.
 Despite request that response be current as of date of response, TDOC produces documents only up to December 4, 2017, plus the new protocol containing the Midazolam Option.
-This is the first notice to any person working on behalf of Tennessee Death Row 01/18/2018 Inmates that TN had adopted a new lethal injection protocol.
-01/10/2018 Abdur'Rahman, Johnson, Hall, Irick, Miller, Sutton, Wright, West, and Zagorski each file notice with the Tennessee Supreme Court of their intent to challenge the new Midazolam Option in Chancery 01/18/2018 Court and state that such Complaint will be filed in thirty days.
-01/10/2018 Tennessee Supreme Court sets August 9, 2018 execution date for Billy Ray Irick.
+This is the first notice to any person working on behalf of Tennessee Death Row Inmates that TN had adopted a new lethal injection protocol.
+01/18/2018 Abdur'Rahman, Johnson, Hall, Irick, Miller, Sutton, Wright, West, and Zagorski each file notice with the Tennessee Supreme Court of their intent to challenge the new Midazolam Option in Chancery Court and state that such Complaint will be filed in thirty days.
+01/18/2018 Tennessee Supreme Court sets August 9, 2018 execution date for Billy Ray Irick.
 02/02/2018 Response to 01/10/2018 TPRA request is received.
 Despite request that response be current as of date of response, TDOC produces documents only up to January 3, 2018.
 This heavily redacted response did not provide any additional relevant information.
 02/02/2018 TPRA Request sent to TDOC by counsel for Abdur'Rahman, et al. 02/15/2018 State Attorney General files Motion asking Tennessee Supreme Court to set expedited execution dates for Abdur'Rahman, Johnson, Hall, Miller, Sutton, Wright, West, and Zagorski.
-Motion indicates that the State intends to use the Midazolam Option to execute the 00/15/0010 named inmates.
+Motion indicates that the State intends to use the Midazolam Option to execute the named inmates.
 02/15/2018 Counsel for Abdur'Rahman, Johnson, Hall, Miller, Sutton, Wright, West, and Zagorski file notice with Tennessee Supreme Court that they intend to respond to State's motion for expedited execution dates within 14 days and that they will file Complaint in Chancery Court on February 20, 2018.
-02/20/2018 04/20/2010 Abdur'Rahman, Johnson, Hall, Irick, Miller, Sutton, Wright, West, and Zagorski and others file 16 count, 92 page complaint in and Zagorski and others file 16 count, 92 page complaint in Davidson County Chancery Court challenging the Midazolam Option.
+02/20/2018 Abdur'Rahman, Johnson, Hall, Irick, Miller, Sutton, Wright, West, and Zagorski and others file 16 count, 92 page complaint in Davidson County Chancery Court challenging the Midazolam Option.

-The places that it is readily available from do they have disclaimer requirements like what see the set of th
+The places that it is readily available from do they have disclaimer requirements like what the same with on the Pento?

-CONFIDENTIALITY: The information contained in this e-mail message, including any attachments, is infended only for the personal, confidential and privileged (either legally or otherwise) use of the individual (o which, it is addressed.
+CONFIDENTIALITY: The information contained in fills e-mail message, including any attachments, is intended only for the personal, confidential and privileged (either legally or otherwise) use of the individual to which it is addressed.
 The email message and attachments may contain confidential information that is protected by Attorney/Client privilege and exempt from disclosure under applicable law.
-If the reader of this message is not the intended recipient, you are notified that any review, use, disclosure, distribution or copying of this communication is strictly prohibited.
-If you have received this communication in error, piesse contact the sender by reply e-mail immediately and doubly afficients of the original message.
+If the reader of this missage is not the intended recipient, you are notified that any review, use, disclosure, distribution or copyling of this communication is strictly prohibited.
+If you have received this communication in error, please contact the sender by reply e-mail transfelledy and doubtoy at copies of the original missage.